See customer feedback from over 100 review sites in one placeRequest a demo

-It’s a question that we here at ReviewTrackers have been asked numerous times, by customers and readers alike.
-And it’s a question that’s typically asked with some measure of frustration: after all, if you’re managing a business, a negative review on Google can blemish your online reputation, especially if the review stands out in a search result for your business on Google.
+It’s a frequently asked question by customers and readers alike because they are frustrated.
+After all, a negative review on Google can blemish your online reputation, especially if the review stands out in a search result for your business on Google.

 Why Delete a Google Review?

-Let’s get this out of the way: when you log into your Google My Business account in order to manage your online reviews, you won’t find a “Delete” button under every review that you want to remove.
+Let’s get this out of the way: you won’t find a “Delete” button under every review that you want to remove.
 It isn’t that simple.

-Most of the time, businesses that succeeded in having online reviews deleted or edited on Google were able to do so after a very particular, not-so-straightforward process.
+Most of the time, businesses that succeed in having online reviews deleted or edited on Google are able to do so after a very particular, not-so-straightforward process.

-Hopefully, this blog post can help guide you through that process.
-Read on for ways to delete a Google review.
+Let us help guide you through that process.
+Here are the most effective ways to delete a Google review: